CivicActions/security-policy/tools/encryption.md

 ```

 ### Decrypting a file encrypted with your public key

 To decrypt a file, simply do:
 ```
 $ gpg --decrypt signed.asc --output newfile
 ```

 ### Upload your public key to GPG key servers

 You'll want to upload your public key to a keyserver so others can send you encrypted files.
 To [send your key to a keyserver](https://debian-administration.org/article/451/Submitting_your_GPG_key_to_a_keyserver), you need to know your key ID.
 You can print the information on all keys you have the private key for by running
 ```
 $ gpg --list-secret-keys
 ```

-This will generate output similar to the following:
+This will generate output like the following:
 ```
 $ gpg --list-secret-keys
 /home/fen/.gnupg/pubring.kbx